sundios/Google-rank-tracker/README.md

 # Google Keyword Ranking Check with Python

 Are you poor and dont have money to buy a entepriese rank tracker?
 Well today is your lucky day, with this python script, a shell script and crontab you can automate Google rank checker in a few simple steps.
 I will explain step by step how to implement this and leave it running on a daily basis.
 One thing to note, currently the script does not use proxies to check for the keyword rankings, so if you are looking to run big sets of keywords google will notice this and will start showing a captcha.

-Im planning on adding the use of proxies, I added a timeout in between the queries so Google wont use the captcha.
+**Update** : I have updated the script by adding the posibility of chosing what device you want to make the rank check.
+The 2 options are Mobile and Desktop.
+I will still leave the old script here but will change the name to rank_legacy.py.

-Prerequisite for this tutorial is Python 3 and terminal.
+Prerequisite for this tutorial is Python 3.

 ## Table of Contents